 Rennie Grove Hospice Care is a charity providing specialist care and support for adults and children with a life-limiting illness in Bucks and west Herts.
 Through their unique Hospice at Home service, available day and night, and a range of day services they support their patients to live the best quality life they can with a choice about how and where they are cared for towards the end of life.
 Rennie Grove also supports the families of their patients, ensuring that everyone can receive the right support, when they need it, to help them make every moment together matter.
 Rennie Grove offers bereavement support to anyone who has been bereaved as well as those with a family member or friend who was cared for by Rennie Grove Hospice Care.
 Coping with bereavement is a personal thing but having someone to talk to can make a real difference.

-All donations made during the 2019 exhibition were collected on behalf of Rennie Grove.
+All donations made during the 2019 and 2022 exhibition were collected on behalf of Rennie Grove Peace.

-There are other charities and organisations which have also supported The Art of Grieving exhibitions or workshops over the last 5 years by exhibiting, publicising and promoting, or, in some other way participating in the events.
+The Ollie Foundation has also supported The Art of Grieving exhibitions over the last 5 years by exhibiting, publicising and promoting, or, in some other way participating in the events.

 Simon Bray exhibited at both the 2017 and 2019 Art of Grieving exhibitions.